talister/photometrypipeline/doc/functions.rst

    :param -solar: the photometric calibration (`pp_calibrate`) is only
                   using stars with solar-like colors (see
                   `pp_calibrate` documentation for details)
+   :param -rerun_registration: (optional) for some data, the image
+                               registration has to be run twice; this option will rerun the registration step, if not all frames registered successfull during
+			       the first try.
+   :param -asteroids: (optional) make use of ``-asteroids`` option of
+                      :func:`pp_distill`
    :param images: images on which the pipeline is supposed to run,
                   wildcard symbols (``'*'``, ``'?'``) can be used; or, by using ``all``, PP runs on all FITS files in